edgio-docs/edgio-docs/src/guides/v7/performance/caching/purging.md

 title: Purging Cached Content
 ---

-Purge cached content to force the CDN to request a new version of that content from an origin server or Serverless Compute.
+Purge cached content to force the CDN to request a new version of that content from an origin server or Cloud Functions.
 This ensures that the latest version of that content is delivered to your clients.

 <Callout type="info">